open-contracting/standard/standard/standard.md

 ##Purpose

-This is the first release of the Open Contracting data standard, data model.
-It presents a high-level overview of the structure of the data standard based on supply-side research and initial use-case feedback.
+This is the first release of the Open Contracting Data Standard, Data Model.
+It presents a high-level overview of the structure of the Data Standard based on supply-side research and initial use-case feedback.

-The purpose of this release is to obtain feedback from the Open Contracting community on the data model draft before creating specific specific field names, reference lists, and file formats.
+The purpose of this release is to obtain feedback from the Open Contracting community on the Data Model Draft before creating specific specific field names, reference lists, and file formats.

 Throughout the document there are a series of questions to help guide the type of feedback we are seeking.
 We also welcome general feedback.

-Over the coming weeks we will continue to iteratively revise the data model based on community feedback.
+Over the coming weeks we will continue to iteratively revise the Data Model Draft based on community feedback.
 One can follow revisions at [Open Contracting Data Standard](ocds.open-contracting.org/standard)

 ##Background

 Countries signing up to the Open Contracting Global Principles commit to share "information related to the formation, performance, and completion of public contracts" including data on all stages of contracting, from planning to performance evaluations, and information on subcontracting arrangements.

-The Open Contracting data standard is being developed to allow much of this information to be shared as structured data: delivered in ways that enable the widest possible range of users to benefit from greater transparency of contracting arrangements and supporting greater participation, monitoring and oversight in contracting processes.
+The Open Contracting Data Standard is being developed to allow much of this information to be shared as structured data: delivered in ways that enable the widest possible range of users to benefit from greater transparency of contracting arrangements and supporting greater participation, monitoring and oversight in contracting processes.

 The Open Contracting Data Standard is a core product of the Open Contracting Partnership.
 Version 1.0 of the standard is being developed for the OCP by the World Wide Web Foundation and World Bank, through a project supported by The Omidyar Network and the World Bank.